nonagonyang/backtester/README.md

 # backtrader

-a.
-The title of your site and a link to the URL where it is deployed -Title of the site: Backtrader.
+## a.Title of the site and the deployed URL:
+* Backtrader.
--Once the UI and UX are polished and trading strategy functions are improved, I will deploy this app to Heroku
+* Once the UI and UX are polished and trading strategy functions are improved, I will deploy this app to Heroku

-b.
-Describe what your website does
+## b.
+What backtrader does does:
--This website allows users to view stocks and browse stock prices(high, low, close, open) of the last month.
+* This website allows users to view stocks and browse stock prices(high, low, close, open) of the last month.
 And most importantly, this website allow users to test their trading strategies.
 It will show users how much they would make or lose if they used a trading strategy on certain stock.

-c.
-List the features you implemented and explain why you chose those features to implement
+## c.
+List of the features:

--Simplify Home Page Design
+* Simplify Home Page Design
--Implement authentication and authorization for the purpose of security -Prepopulate stock prices database to ensure speed -Search options User can search within the app on stocks.
+* Implement authentication and authorization for the purpose of security
+* Prepopulate stock prices database to ensure speed
+* Search options User can search within the app on stocks.

-d.
-Walk someone through the standard user flow for the website
+## d.
+Standard user flow:
 1. The user starts on the homepage
 2. From the homepage the user either fill the login form or sign up.
 3. Once the user has logged in, the user will be taken to the stocks page